-In operating this policy, the following principles will apply:
+In operating this policy the following principles are followed:

-- We plan so that we can minimise the need for redundancies and/or early retirement wherever possible.
-We do this through workforce and succession planning so that we have the right number of employees in the right place with the right skills and experience at the right time. - Early retirement and/or voluntary redundancy must be in the best interests of the organisation as well as appropriate for employees. - We have a no compulsory redundancy policy and will always try to agree changes in a consensual and voluntary manner.
-We will consider alternatives to voluntary redundancy or early retirement including retraining, job matching or secondment opportunities. - In line with our statutory equality duties, we monitor all equality groups as defined by the Equality Act 2010 for all employees who apply for voluntary redundancy. - We balance our needs, the needs of our employees and the long term financial strength of the pension fund. - Where there is a potential cost to the organisation, only Council can approve a request for retirement; the line manager can approve where there is no cost to the organisation.
+- We plan so that we can minimise the need for redundancies and / or early retirement wherever possible.
+We do this through workforce and succession planning so that we have the right number of employees in the right place with the right skills and experience at the right time. - Early retirement and / or voluntary redundancy must be in the best interests of the organisation as well as appropriate for employees. - We have a no compulsory redundancy policy and will always try to agree changes in a consensual and voluntary manner.
+We will consider alternatives to voluntary redundancy or early retirement including retraining, job matching or secondment opportunities. - In line with our statutory equality duties, we monitor all equality groups as defined by the Equality Act 2010 for all employees who apply for voluntary redundancy. - We balance our needs, the needs of our employees and the long term financial strength of the pension fund. - Where there is a potential cost to the organisation, only Council can approve a request for retirement; the line manager can approve where there is no cost to the organisation. - We expect our employees and our managers to treat each other with dignity and respect by acting in accordance with our organisational values when applying this policy and procedure.

-We expect our employees and our managers to treat each other with dignity and respect by acting in accordance with our organisational values when applying this policy and procedure.
+Our values guide everything we do.
+We listen, learn and do the right thing.
+When applying this policy we require our staff and our managers to treat each other with dignity and respect by acting in accordance with our values.